-Unlike most breeds, there is a set naming system that is used to identify each individual horse of the breed, based on the Canadian Livestock Records Corporation’s registration format.
-First comes the prefix, the farm or breeding establishment of which the foal was born into, followed by the sire’s name, and lastly the given name for the foal.
-Each year a different letter is assigned to begin the given name for the foal, and it is by the year’s letter that the foal is named.
+Unlike most breeds, there is a set naming system that is used to identify each individual Canadian horse, based on the Canadian Livestock Records Corporation’s registration format.
+First comes the prefix, the farm or breeding establishment that the foal was born into, followed by the sire’s name, and lastly the given name for the foal.
+A different letter of the alphabet is assigned to each year, and the foal’s given name must start with that letter.

-Modern day Canadian Horse: Today the Canadian Horse is mostly used as riding and driving horses, although they are known for their jumping ability.
-They are seen in the competition ring in almost every discipline, and are also used for trail riding and light stock work.
+Modern day Canadian Horse: Today Canadian Horses are mostly used for riding and driving, although they are also known for their jumping ability.
+They are seen in the competition ring in almost every discipline, and are also used for trail riding, farm work, logging and cattle work.